beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 filters

-: A list of certificate extension OIDs {{RFC5280}} with their allowed values, represented in DER-encoded {{X690}} format.
+: A list of certificate extension OIDs {{RFC5280}} with their allowed values and represented in DER-encoded {{X690}} format.
 Some certificate extension OIDs allow multiple values (e.g., Extended Key Usage).
 If the server has included a non-empty certificate_extensions list, the client certificate included in